- Type 2 diabetes is a serious condition with both chronic and acute complications

 2) Serious foot problems

-Those with diabetes are 20 times more likely to experience an amputation, again due to damaged blood vessels.
+Those with type 2 diabetes are 20 times more likely to experience an amputation, again due to damaged blood vessels.
 Everyone with diabetes has the right to an annual NHS foot check.
 If you notice any of these changes you should see your GP: pins and needles, burning pain, dull aches, shiny skin, hair loss on feet, numbness / loss of feeling in feet and / or legs, swollen feet, cramps, and wounds which don’t heal well.

 3) Heart attack and stroke